 For this later, expanded version of the database (2020), I am grateful to (again) Sian Meikle, now Associate Chief Librarian for Digital Strategies and Technology, to Kelli Babcock, Monica Ung, and the other members of the University of Toronto Library's Information Technology Services staff, and to the University of Toronto Library as a whole for its generous ongoing support.

 I would also like to thank Nigel Pullman for his encouragement, and Maryanne Kowaleski for the British Library manuscript reference and Wikimedia Commons link for the illustration on the database's home page, and for referring me to John McEwan's work on London aldermen.
-Thanks also to Elizabeth Scudder (London Metropolitan Archives) and Murray Craig (Clerk of the Chamberlain's Court, City of London) for information on current freedom procedures.
+Thanks also to Elizabeth Scudder (London Metropolitan Archives) and Murray Craig (Clerk of the Chamberlain's Court, City of London; since retired) for information on current freedom procedures.
 Finally I would like to acknowledge the British Library's invaluable manuscripts collections, of which Additional MS 28330 is a part.